bcgov/mdms-device-signout-api/README.md

 ## About

 This is the API component to the MDMS Generic Device Sign-out Service.
-This services is allows generic shared mobile devices to be signed out by the members of different teams.
+This services is allows both the web and mobile app to send sign-out information back to a central location for reporting and analysis.

 Additional component can be fond in these repos: